The large and widely ramified family took part in Bordeaux wine trade

 a leading position for a century and a half.
 German Hermann Cruse, born in Schleswig-Holstein in 1790, founded in 1819 in Bordeaux

 a branch.
-He became rich when, in 1848, he bought over 120,000 hectoliters of wine (13,650 tons á 900 l) from 13 Châteaux Cru sites in the Médoc for the German market.
-As a result, the family acquired or inherited some (including Cru Classé) wineries.
-For example, in 1850 these were Château Laujac (Bas-Médoc), 1865 Château Pontet-Canet
+He became rich when in 1848 he bought over 120,000 hectoliters of wine (13,650 tonneaux à 900 l) from 13 châteaux-cru sites in the Médoc for the German market.
+The family subsequently acquired or inherited some (including Cru Classé) wineries.
+For example, these were Château Laujac (Bas-Médoc) in 1850, 1865 Chateau Pontet-Canet

-(Pauillac, 1975 again sold) and Château Giscours
+(Pauillac, sold again in 1975) and Château Giscours

 (Labarde-Margaux) and 1903 Château Rauzan-Ségla